mjhydri/BeatNet/README.md

 Acknowledgements:
 -----------------
-For the input feature extraction and implementing of the beat state space,  [Librosa](https://github.com/librosa/librosa) and [Madmom](https://github.com/CPJKU/madmom) libraries are ustilzed.
+For the input feature extraction and the raw state space generation,  [Librosa](https://github.com/librosa/librosa) and [Madmom](https://github.com/CPJKU/madmom) libraries are ustilzed respectively.
 Many thanks for their great jobs.
 This work has been partially supported by the National Science Foundation grants 1846184 and DGE-1922591.

 Cite: